 And we knew we had a 10-mile stretch of road with no provisions – and we had no food on us.
-If the only option for food – a place in the tiny town of Olatz – was closed (very likely on a Sunday), we were in a bind.
+If the only option for food – a place in the tiny town of Olatz – was closed (very likely in Spain on a Sunday and on a holiday), we were in a serious bind.

 But the Camino does provide.
 And some days the universe just smiles on you.

 The little place in Olatz was open and there we met up with many of the people who we had walked with over the previous days.
 While we stocked up on food, we learned that many people had slept outside the night before, all while listening to the same “thump-thump” song we heard from our hostel.
 Though they heard it from beneath a bridge in Deba.
 Oye.

 The singing sounds of noon mass drifted out from beyond the walls of the tiny church across from the snack bar and, as we pressed out from the little social circle surrounding the only food stop on the day’s route, we enjoyed a much more pleasant music situation than the previous night!